skip to content

 How to get the experience to be credible

-Any experience of working with children, young people, people in vulnerable situations or from disadvantaged backgrounds will help.
+Any experience of working with people in vulnerable situations or from disadvantaged backgrounds, including children or young people will help.
 Try volunteer or paid roles in residential care homes, hospices, homelessness charities, or holiday play schemes.
+Our Volunteering page includes local and national opportunities.

 Further study or certification required

-As a regulated profession, the requirements for training are set out by the appropriate regulator for the nation that you wish to practice in.
-See below for further detail.
+Requirements for training are set out by the appropriate regulator for the nation that you wish to practice in.
+See below for further detail or the equivalent in your home country.

 Tips for succeeding in the application or selection process